memgraph/docs/cloud/cloud-projects.md

 ## Back up a project

-Project is backed up by creating a snapshot as Amazon EBS.
+Project is backed up by creating a snapshot with Amazon EBS.
 You cannot create a snapshot if you are using a 14-day free trial version of Memgraph Cloud.

 If you are using a paid version of Memgraph Cloud, you can create a maximum of 5